-Many of Scotland’s earliest chronicles survive only as transcripts, thanks to the commitment of a few dedicated scribes and archivists.
+Many of Scotland’s early chronicles survive only as transcripts, thanks to the commitment of a few dedicated scribes and archivists.

 For example, in 1296, during the Wars of Independence, records were taken by Hugh Cressingham, Treasurer of Edward I and almost certainly transported to London.

 The scarcity of historical documents makes those that survive, in whatever form, all the more precious – they are the lifeblood of research and the basis of scholarly historical writing.

-The Scotichronicon by William Bower
+The Scotichronicon by Walter Bower

-Today the Scotichronicon written by William Bower (1385-1449) building on earlier work by John (of) Fordun (d. c.
+Today the Scotichronicon written by Walter Bower (1385-1449) building on earlier work by John (of) Fordun (d. c.
 1363), is foremost in extant records.

 This is thanks to the work of Professor Donald Watt, (general editor) an eminent Scottish historian, and a small group of distinguished colleagues.